The IMF: The World’s Controversial Financial Firefighter

 Reforming the fund’s governance is also an area of contention.
 For decades, a long-standing “gentlemen’s agreement” between Europe and the United States has guaranteed the helm of the IMF to a European and that of the World Bank to an American.
 The situation leaves little recourse for ascendant emerging economies that, despite modest changes in 2015, do not have as large an IMF voting share as the United States and Europe.

-In August 2021, the IMF began allocating $650 billion worth of Special Drawing Rights (SDR), the largest such allocation in history and more than double the amount the IMF approved in the wake of the 2007–08 financial crisis.
-SDR function as an internal IMF currency that countries can exchange with each other for hard currency reserves, such as dollars or euros.
-Many experts had urged governments to support an SDR allocation to increase global reserves during the pandemic.
-However, because SDR are apportioned based on countries’ IMF quotas, which reflect their shares of the global economy, wealthier countries received the bulk of the allocation despite enjoying faster economic recoveries from the pandemic.
+Experts including CFR’s Brad W. Setser have urged governments to increase the supply of global reserves to facilitate the flow of capital from high-income to low-income countries.
+In August 2021, the IMF allocated $650 billion worth of Special Drawing Rights (SDR), the largest such allocation in history and more than double the amount the IMF approved in the wake of the 2007–08 financial crisis.
+SDR function as an internal IMF reserve currency that countries can exchange with each other for hard currency reserves, such as dollars or euros.
+However, because SDR are apportioned based on countries’ IMF quotas, which reflect their shares of the global economy, wealthier countries received the bulk of the allocation.
 International aid groups have argued that rich countries should share their SDR allotments with poorer countries, and the IMF has pledged to help facilitate any voluntary transfers.
-At their June 2021 meeting, Group of Seven (G7) countries endorsed a plan to reallocate up to $100 billion in SDR to poorer countries.

 Recommended Resources